lsst-dm/dm_dev_guide/services/lsst-devl.rst

 Overview
 ========

-The ``lsst-devl`` nodes can be used for software development, new batch job submission, and longer running interactive work.
+The ``lsst-devl`` nodes can be used for software development, new batch job submissions, and longer running interactive work.
 Intensive work requiring high CPU/memory usage, long running jobs, storage IO, etc. should be performed from ``lsst-devl`` nodes rather than the ``lsst-login`` nodes.
 There are 3 nearly identical ``lsst-devl`` servers to choose from: